ans9868/medium_X_analysis/README.md

 ### steps 2.x are done in notebooks/x_api_culture_analysis.ipynb

 Feel free to report issues.
-Notice that the findings should not be considered a complete analysis of these regions cultures as a set of peope from X do not represent the full cultural identity of any region, but it does give us some insights.
+Notice that the findings should not be considered a complete analysis of these regions cultures as a set of people from X do not represent the full cultural identity of any region, but it does give us some insights.

 ##  Files and Schemas